Sammelaar/biggblog/content/posts/This is my first blog (Blog-pipeline).md

 ```
 ### Create an repository in GitHub and connect to GitHub! :card_index_dividers:

-When you’re familier with GitHub you know what to do, but for the people who don’t know just use the green button!
+When you're familiar with GitHub you know what to do, but for the people who don’t know just use the green button!
 ![[image.png]]

 It doesn’t matter if you create a public or private repo, just start testing what fits for you! :wink:

 ![[image 1.png]]

 Repo created?
-Let’s use that SSH key! :closed_lock_with_key:
+Use your SSH key to authenticate with GitHub. :closed_lock_with_key:

 ```bash
 ## Show the public key that is needed for GitHub